-The child allowance as simulated in EUROMOD appears to be underestimated by about 38% in 2020, and by 30% in 2021 and 2022.
+The child allowance as simulated in EUROMOD appears to be underestimated by about 36% in 2021 and 2022, and by 29% in 2023.
 At least partly, the difference with the external statistics can be explained by the fact that these statistics include a non-negligible amount that will have to be paid back to the tax authorities once the final assessment of taxable income has been completed.
 Notably, the degree of underestimation of the amounts is clearly larger than the degree of underestimation of the numbers of recipients.
 Currently, we have no plausible explanation for this result.

-In contrast to the means tested child allowance, the amounts of non-means tested family benefits are replicated more accurately, with a degree of underestimation of 4% in 2020 and 2021 and 10% in 2022.
+In contrast to the means tested child allowance, the amounts of non-means tested family benefits are replicated more accurately, with a degree of underestimation of 5% in 2021, 11% in 2022 and 4% in 2023.

-The fact that developments after 2020 are not captured by the uprating factors applied is illustrated by comparing the simulated amounts of unemployment benefits with the external statistics: unemployment does not change in EUROMOD, and as a result, the simulated amounts of unemployment benefits do not reflect the lower amounts as derived from the external statistics.
-Interestingly, the amounts for 2020 already overestimate the external statistics by 18% despite the fact that the number of recipients of unemployment benefits is replicated almost exactly.
+The fact that developments after 2021 are not captured by the uprating factors applied is illustrated by comparing the simulated amounts of unemployment benefits with the external statistics: unemployment does not change in EUROMOD, and as a result, the simulated amounts of unemployment benefits do not reflect the lower amounts as derived from the external statistics.
+Interestingly, the amounts for 2021 already overestimate the external statistics by 6% despite the fact that the number of recipients of unemployment benefits is overestimated.

-The amount of disability benefits in EUROMOD differs between 4 and 5% from the external statistics.
+The amount of disability benefits in EUROMOD differs between 0 and 2% from the external statistics.